errai-/SAT-sudoku/README.md

 A SAT solver to solve a sudoku, inspired by the Project Euler problem 96.
 Here, we get a set of 50 sudokus to solve.
 Some easier, some harder.
+This is a more evolved revision of the earlier 'sudoku-' repo.

 Since the parsing of general boolean conditions is a huge effort, a simpler methodology is provided here.
 The problem is to be fed an array of conditions that